ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_documentation.md

 Vignettes demonstrate the intended use for these classes and functions in a realistic context.
 This shows users how different code elements interact and how they might use your code in their own program.

-Another good example is this vignette describing [how to design vignettes](http://r-pkgs.had.co.nz/vignettes.html) in Rmarkdown.
+Another good example is this vignette describing [how to design vignettes](http://r-pkgs.had.co.nz/vignettes.html) in Rmarkdown [2].
 You can produce this type of documentation in any format, though Rmarkdown is particularly effectively at combining sections of code, code outputs, and descriptive text.